glisak/Rhetos-wiki/SqlObject-concept.md

 Implemented in Rhetos package: *CommonConcepts*.

-##Features
+## Features

-* Set custom SQL script to create the object in the database.
+* Set custom SQL script to create and remove the object in the database.
-* Set custom SQL script to remove the object from the database.
-* Define creation order of dependent SQL object.
+* Define creation order of dependent SQL objects.
 * Create SQL objects without transaction (full-text search index, e.g.).

-##Dependencies and creation order of SQL objects
+## Dependencies and creation order of SQL objects

 Use any of the **SqlDependsOn...** concepts in an **SqlObject** to define other objects (entites, views, etc) that need to be created before the **SqlObject**.